 VMS are used by roadway owners to convey safety and transportation related information to the traveling public and aid them in making decisions.
-There are two manners of VMS installations: Static and Portable (PVMS).
-Static (aka permanent installations) and Portable (aka temporary installations) are currently used along the New Jersey Turnpike and Garden State Parkway roadways concurrently and are described as follows:
+There are two (2) manners of VMS installations: Fixed and Portable (PVMS).
+Fixed (aka permanent installations) and Portable (aka temporary installations) are currently used along the Turnpike and Parkway roadways concurrently and are described as follows:

-A. Static (aka Permanent) Variable Message Signs
+A. Fixed (aka Permanent) Variable Message Signs

-There are three (3) types of Static VMS currently installed along the New Jersey Turnpike and the Garden State Parkway roadways; they are: Changeable Message Signs, Electronic VMS, and Variable Speed Limit Signs (VSLS).
-These signs are often used for urgent communication with the travelling public such as amber alerts, silver alerts, travel times, and incident notification.
+There are three (3) types of Fixed VMS currently installed along the Turnpike and the Parkway roadways; they are: Changeable Message Signs, Electronic VMS, and Variable Speed Limit Signs (VSLS).
+These signs are often used for urgent communication with the travelling public such as amber alerts, travel times, and incident notification.

-The existing Static VMS are to be regarded as supplemental signs and are not to be factored into the design of the contract's Maintenance and Protection of Traffic (MPT), or in lieu of any PVMS / other early warning signs that are required per the Authority's Standards.
-At the request of the Engineer, these signs may be utilized if available and at the discretion and approval of the Authority's Operations Department.
+The existing Fixed VMS are to be regarded as supplemental signs and are not to be factored into the design of the contract's Maintenance and Protection of Traffic (MPT), or in lieu of any PVMS / other early warning signs that are required per Authority's Standards.
+At the request of the Resident Engineer, these signs may be utilized if available and at the discretion and approval of the Authority's Operations Department.

-1) Changeable Message Signs (CMS)
+1) Changeable Message Signs (CMS) and Hybrid Changeable Message Signs (HCMS)

-These signs consist of pre-determined messages on rotating drums that can be changed remotely.
-Typically, CMS can be seen in the mixing bowl areas as well as along the NS-95, SN-95, NS-80, and SN-80 Roadways and at all interchanges of the dual Inner/Outer Roadways.
-Changeable Message Signs cannot be utilized for Construction Notification messages, but can be used for closing roadways and diverting truck and bus traffic.
+Changeable Message signs consist of predetermined messages on rotating drums that can be changed remotely.
+These signs are being replaced with the Hybrid Changeable Message signs.
+They were typically seen over the theoretical gore of major points of driver decision where the alternative path would enable the driver to reach the same destination.
+For example, this includes the entrance ramps to the Inner/Outer Roadways or the Express Local Roadways as well as the mixing bowl areas and service area ramps.
+Changeable Message Signs cannot be utilized for Construction Notification messages but can be used for closing roadways and diverting truck and bus traffic.
 The signs are not to be revised by any contractor; only the Statewide Traffic Management Center (STMC) located in Woodbridge, NJ, can change the sign messages.
 The typical message should be included on the contract plans.
 See Figure 1.